 The Superintendent or designee shall review and revise rules or procedures that may act as barriers to the enrollment of homeless children and youths.
 In reviewing and revising such procedures, consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship.
-Transportation shall be provided in accordance with the McKinney-Vento Homeless Assistance Act and State law.
+Transportation shall be provided in accordance with the McKinney Homeless Assistance Act and State law.
 The Superintendent or designee shall give special attention to ensuring the enrollment and attendance of homeless children and youths who are not currently attending school.
-If a child is denied enrollment or transportation under this policy, the Liaison for Homeless Children shall immediately refer the child or his or her parent/guardian with a written explanation for the denial.
+If a child is denied enrollment or transportation under this policy, the Liaison for Homeless Children shall immediately refer the child or his or her parent/guardian to the ombudsperson appointed by the Regional Superintendent and provide the child or his or her parent/guardian with a written explanation for the denial.
 Whenever a child and his or her parent/guardian who initially share the housing of another person due to loss of housing, economic hardship, or a similar hardship continue to share the housing, the Liaison for Homeless Children shall, after the passage of 18 months and annually thereafter, conduct a review as to whether such hardship continues to exist in accordance with State law.

-LEGAL REF.: McKinney-Vento Homeless Assistance Act, 42 U.S.C. §11431 et seq.
-Ill.
-Education for Homeless Children Act, 105 ILCS 45/.
-CROSS REF.: 2:260 (Uniform Grievance Procedure), 4:110 (Transportation), 7:10 (Equal Educational Opportunities), 7:30 (Student Assignment), 7:50 (School Admissions and Student Transfers To and From Non-District Schools), 7:60 (Residence), 7:100 (Health, Eye, and Dental Examinations; Immunizations; and Exclusion of Students) ADMIN.
-PROC.: 6:140-AP (Education of Homeless Children) REVISED: 01.30.2017
+- LEGAL REF.: McKinney Homeless Assistance Act, 42 U.S.C. §11431 et seq.105 ILCS 45/1-1 et seq. - CROSS REF.: 2:260 (Uniform Grievance Procedure), 4:110 (Transportation), 7:10 (Equal Educational Opportunities), 7:30 (Student Assignment), 7:50 (School Admissions and Student Transfers To and From Non-District Schools), 7:60 (Residence), 7:100 (Health and Dental Examinations, Immunizations, and Exclusion of Students)

+ADMIN.
+PROC.: 6:140-AP (Education of Homeless Children)